-In this study, we vision that an ontology structure, which provides a semantics-rich, hierarchical structure, may help select the best results generated by multiple PLM models.
-We propose an \underline{zero-shot}, \underline{ontology-guided}, \underline{fine-grained} entity typing (FET) method, \our, that leverages an input ontology and the power of MLM prompting and Natural Language Inference (NLI).
+In this study, we envision that an ontology structure, which provides a semantics-rich, hierarchical structure, may help select the best results generated by multiple PLM models.
+We propose a \underline{annotation-free}, \underline{ontology-guided}, \underline{fine-grained} entity typing (FET) method, \our, that leverages an input ontology structure and the power of MLM prompting and Natural Language Inference (NLI).
 We first ensemble multiple Hearst patterns to perform MLM prompting, reducing the noise in the initial candidate type generation.
 Since the generated candidate labels for a given mention are likely a mixture of fine and coarse-grained labels, or tokens unsuitable for typing, we propose to automatically match the generated candidate labels to a coarse-grained type in our type ontology and then rank and select a coarse-grained type with a pre-trained entailment model under the local context.
-Such a type resolution process will progress deeper to finer levels, based on the same principle of entailment score-based type selection, following the type ontology, until the finest possible label can be consolidated.
+Based on the same principle of entailment score-based type selection, this type resolution process progresses deeper to finer levels, following the type ontology, until the finest possible label can be consolidated.

-\textbf{Example 2.} For sentence $S_1$ in Ex.\ 1, candidate type generation (Step 1) ensembles prompting results of multiple Hearst patterns and generates a set of candidate labels \{"Stadium", "Venues", "Locations", "Games"\} for "Wrigley Field" (Fig.\ \ref{fig:candTypeGen}).
-Using a given ontology structure (Fig.\ \ref{fig:typeOntology}), this set of types is resolved to the course-grained type "Location'' by leveraging a pre-trained entailment model and the local context (Fig.\ \ref{fig:typeAlign}).
-Note that without the ontology type structure, "Stadium", "Venues", and "Locations" are rivals; but with the structure, "Stadium" and "Venues" are fine-grained "Locations" and they support each other at multilevel resolution.
-By the same principle, the type resolution proceeds deeper to finer-grained levels, along the type ontology, from "Location" to "Building" and further down to "Stadium" for "Wrigley Field", leading to the most accurate fine-grained type (Fig.\ \ref{fig:typeRes}).
+\textbf{Example 2.} For sentence $S_1$ in Ex.\ 1, candidate type generation (Step 1) ensembles prompting results of multiple Hearst patterns and generates a set of candidate labels: \{Stadium, Venues, Location, Game\} for ``Wrigley Field'' (Fig.\ \ref{fig:candTypeGen}).
+Using a given ontology structure (Fig.\ \ref{fig:typeOntology}), this set of types is first resolved to the course-grained type ``Location'' via the assistance of a pre-trained entailment model and the local contextual information (Fig.\ \ref{fig:typeAlign}).
+Note without the type structure, ``Stadium'' and ``Venue'' are rivals to ``Location''; but with the structure, they become its supporters since both are fine-grained ``Location''.
+With the same principle, the type resolution proceeds deeper to finer-grained levels, along the type ontology, from ``Location'' to ``Building'' and further down to ``Stadium'' for ``Wrigley Field'', leading to the most accurate fine-grained type (Fig.\ \ref{fig:typeRes}).